Anshuman-Chanial/DegenToken/README.md

 - *Mint function* (mint): Allows the owner to mint new tokens to a specified address.
 - *Burn function* (burn): Allows any token holder to burn their tokens.
-- *Redeem function* (redeem): Allows any token holder to redeem their tokens for in-game items.
+- *Redeem function* (redeem): Allows any token holder to redeem their tokens for in-game items and records which items have been redeemed.
+- *Get Redeemed Items function* (getRedeemedItems): Allows querying which items a player has redeemed.

 ## Getting Started